-The Andes are a mountain trail that runs down the heart of the continent, and while many of the most popular hikes in South America encounter this majestic mountain range, there are also plenty of other hiking options available too.
-The best hikes will largely depend on your preferences, and whether you are looking for a truly remote survival experience or prefer routes that have regular lodging along the way.
-Whatever your motivation for going hiking on the continent, there are some wonderful long-distance routes on offer, and here are six of the best that are worth considering for your next hike.
+The Andes run down the heart of the continent, and while many of the most popular hikes in South America encounter this majestic mountain range, there are also plenty of other hiking options available too.
+The best trails will largely depend on your preferences, and whether you are looking for a truly remote survival experience or prefer routes that have regular lodging along the way.
+Whatever your motivation for going hiking on the continent, there are many scenic treks to explore.

-This is certainly the most famous of all the long-distance hiking routes in South America and provides an interesting and beautiful route from the city of Cusco up to the lost city of Machu Picchu.
-The route covers rock paths laid by the Inca people when this route was first laid down this rocky route centuries ago, and it passes through beautiful mountain scenery and often opens up to some spectacular views.
-Most people may find some discomfort that comes with the high altitude, but this is repaid by the final day's walk into Machu Picchu, and this unique route is one of the most exclusive in the world, with only 500 people per day allowed on the route during the season.
+The Inca Trail is certainly the most famous of all the long-distance hiking routes in South America.
+It provides an interesting and beautiful route from the city of Cusco up to the lost city of Machu Picchu.
+The Inca people first laid down this rocky route centuries ago, and it passes through beautiful mountain scenery and often opens up to spectacular views.
+Most people may find some discomfort that comes with the high altitude, but this is repaid by the final day's walk into Machu Picchu.
+This unique route is one of the most exclusive in the world, with only 500 people per day allowed during the season.

-This is Bolivia's best known and most popular long-distance hiking route, circling the third highest peak in the country, and taking in some of the most remote and untouched parts of the country.
-Rising to over five thousand meters above sea level, it is certainly worth putting time aside for acclimatization along the way, but spending an extra day or two enjoying the surroundings here is certainly no chore, while it is certainly wise to hire a local guide to help you navigate successfully.
+This is Bolivia's best known and most popular long-distance hiking route, circling the third highest peak in the country and taking in some of the most remote and untouched land.
+The route rises to over 5,000 meters above sea level, so it is certainly worth putting time aside for acclimatization along the way and hiring a local guide to help you navigate.

-A route that is normally completed in four days, the magnificent tooth-like peaks of the Torres del Paine are a constant presence during this route, and it makes for a wonderful backdrop to a truly spectacular hike.
-You can either choose to camp or use the lodges for your accommodation, while the variety of the terrain ranges from barren dusty paths down to those that get a little moister and involve walking through lovely woodland groves.
+This iconic route is normally completed in four days, taking hikers by the magnificent tooth-like peaks of the Torres del Paine.
+The terrain ranges from barren dusty paths down to those that get a little moister and involve walking through lovely woodland groves.
 You can either choose to camp or use the lodges for your accommodation.

-When people are asked to think of Colombia, most people will think of terrain including rainforests and beaches, but this route reveals a very different aspect of the country, in the high mountains of the El Cocuy National Park.
-There are snow-capped peaks to be seen here throughout the year, with the peak season between December and February.
-Superb scenery abounds, and there are several high passes to traverse before you drop into a beautiful valley with some stunning lakes.
+Colombia often conjures the image of rainforests and beaches, but this route reveals a very different aspect of the country, in the high mountains of the El Cocuy National Park.
+There are snow-capped peaks to be seen here throughout the year, with the high season between December and February.
+Superb scenery abounds, and there are several alpine passes to traverse before you drop into a beautiful valley with some stunning lakes.

-A stunning part of Brazil, what is most unique about this area is the distinctive steep cliffs and flat tops of the mountains in the area, which makes for particularly dramatic views and some beautiful hiking areas.
-The climb up the hairpins on the paths to get to the top of these cliffs can be quite tiring, but once you reach the top the effort becomes well worth the work.
+The most unique part of this area is the distinctive steep cliffs and flat tops of the mountains, which makes for particularly dramatic views and some beautiful hiking trails.
+The climb up the hairpins up the cliffs can be quite tiring, but once you reach the top, the effort becomes well worth the work.